Everything About Malaysia Phone Number Format and E.164 Standard Explained

 The mobile phone landscape in Malaysia is diverse, with several network operators, each with its own set of prefixes.
 Unlike landlines, mobile numbers are not tied to a specific geographical location, offering greater flexibility.
 However, understanding the complete Malaysia phone number format is just as important for ensuring your calls and texts go through without a hitch.

-• Total Length: When written locally, this means a complete Malaysian mobile number will have either 10 digits (e.g., 012-xxxxxxx) or 11 digits (e.g., 011-xxxxxxxx).
+Total length: When written locally, a complete Malaysian mobile number will have either 10 digits (e.g., 012-xxxxxxx) or 11 digits (e.g., 011-xxxxxxxx).
 This is a quick way to check if a number looks correct.

-• Mobile Number Portability (MNP): It’s important to note that due to Mobile Number Portability (MNP), the prefix of a mobile number no longer definitively identifies the current mobile network operator.
+Mobile number portability (MNP): Due to MNP, the prefix of a mobile number no longer definitively identifies the current mobile network operator.
 MNP allows users to switch providers while keeping their existing mobile number.

 What is E.164 and Why Does it Matter?